Are you interested to know more about your ancestors? Then my 10 ways to find your family history post will show you how you can do just that.

 - When they died

-It may take you a while to find your ancestors graves and you will need to visit many cemeteries but this information is quite literally for free!
+It may take you a while to find your ancestors’ graves and you will need to visit many cemeteries but this information is quite literally for free!

-So why not turn it into a day trip?!
+So, why not turn it into a day trip?!

 7. Genealogy Sites

 The two main sites that come to mind are Ancestry and FindMyPast.
-But there is also MyHeritage, Archives, Genealogy Bank and more besides.
+But there is also MyHeritage, Archives, Genealogy Bank, and more besides.

-But if you do not want to pay then why not check out my guide to 10 Free Genealogy Sites.
+But, if you do not want to pay then why not check out my guide to 10 Free Genealogy Sites.

 8. Try Google

 Google can connect you with your ancestors.
-There is zillions and zillions of information out there online.
+There are zillions and zillions of information out there online.

 We may be lucky and find what we are looking for.
 And we may be even luckier when that information is free.

-It will show you how to effectively help to find your ancestors, and show you all about Google Alerts, Google Books and also Google+.
+It will show you how to effectively help to find your ancestors, and show you all about Google Alerts, Google Books, and also Google+.

 9. DNA Testing

 It has helped them to see where they need to look next and has also helped them to break down brick walls in their research.

 They are 23andMe, AncestryDNA, and Family Tree DNA.
 These companies will look at markers within your DNA and based on these results they can tell you a lot of information, more than I can say here.

 But suffice it to say this is a growing area in the world of genealogy and with scientific advancements the results you will get better and better.